 Many government agencies recommend that individuals follow a customized exercise and nutrition plan tailored to their specific needs and goals to ensure optimal results.
 It sounds pretty basic but this rarely happens.
 If you never develop an initial plan and set individual goals then how will you ever know when you finally get there?

 If someone has not exercised for a long period of time or is a novice, they should start slowly, keeping the exercise volume at a low training threshold.
-The goal and focus during this time period should be on the development of efficient movement patterns and then on strength development.
-After a specific time period the focus can transition to progressing the volume of work depending on the needs and goals of the person.
+The goal and focus during this time period should be on developing both efficient movement patterns and overall fitness level and then on strength development.
+After a specific time period, the focus can transition to increasing the volume of work depending on the needs and goals of the person.
 Any increase in volume (repetitions/sets/load), once again, should not take place until that person has mastered movement competency involving the exercises they have been doing.

-The Total Body Conditioning Plan (TBC30) is a 30-day diet and exercise plan that gets results because it not only teaches you how to exercise and eat better but the focus is placed on changing exercise and diet mindset.
-The program offers a game plan with specific daily and weekly steps and diet strategies to follow that will ultimately increase your chances of being successful.
+The Total Body Conditioning Plan (TBC30) is a 30-day diet and exercise plan that gets results by teaching you how to exercise and eat better with a primary focus of changing your exercise and diet mindset.
+The program offers a game plan with specific daily and weekly steps in addition to 8 diet strategies that will ultimately improve your chances of being successful.
 The good news is, it’s only 30-days and the workouts are less than 30-minutes.